saltvedt/swarm-dashboard/README.md

 ## Security

-+ We redact docker event data before sending them to the client.
-The previous version was sending the whole docker event data, including environment variables (someone might have stored some passwords in them, by mistake!).
-So, please consider using the newer version.
++ We redact Docker event data before sending it to the client.
+The previous version sent the complete Docker event data, including environment variables (which might unintentionally contain passwords).
+Therefore, please consider using version v2.x or later.

 + Using the `ENABLE_AUTHENTICATION` environment variable, there is an option to use `Basic Auth`.
 The WebSocket server will close the connection if it does not receive a valid authentication token.
 See the example in the above section for more info.